 The script for Titanic has several occurrences of passing time

-Celebrated auteur David Fincher helmed The Curious Case of Benjamin Button to Oscar-winning special effects, hair, and makeup in this stunning film about the passage of time.
+Celebrated auteur David Fincher helmed The Curious Case of Benjamin Button to Oscar-winning special effects, hair, and SFX makeup in this stunning film about the passage of time.

 A clock that runs backwards in The Curious Case of Benjamin Button